Search this site ...

 The artists at Ardmore follow their feelings and their instincts, although they are motivated by all sorts of influences that exist beyond the walls of this property and its gentle landscape.

-I personally love this hard sculptural work seen below, created by Petros Gumbi, for its authenticity, wit and flair.
+I personally love this hard sculptural work seen above, created by Petros Gumbi, for its authenticity, wit and flair.